creame/joinchat/README.txt

 // e.g. allow editors:
 add_filter( 'joinchat_capability', function(){ return 'edit_pages'; } );`

-Since v4.4 Join.chat menu is placed as direct menu in your wp-admin but you can change it with the filter `"joinchat_submenu"`:
+Since v4.4 Joinchat menu is placed as direct menu in your wp-admin but you can change it with the filter `"joinchat_submenu"`:

 `// Show as submenu under Settings (also require "manage_options" capability) add_filter( 'joinchat_submenu', '__return_true' );`